-We carefully considered our options for a Blue Mountains trip from Sydney – from what to see in Blue Mountains to whether or not we should take a tour to the best way to get from Sydney to the park.
-We are sharing what we learned (and our detailed Blue Mountains itinerary!) to help other travelers plan their perfect one-day Blue Mountains Australia tour.
+We carefully considered our options for a Blue Mountains trip from Sydney – from what to see in Blue Mountains to whether or not we should take a tour to the best way to get there from Sydney.
+We are sharing what we learned (and our detailed Blue Mountains Itinerary) to help other travelers plan their perfect One-Day Blue Mountains Australia Tour.

 When creating a Blue Mountains trip plan, these are the most important factors to consider: